-- by making a complaint with one of the nine Residence Grievance Panels who monitor and investigate complaints made by te tamaiti placed in Care and Protection or Youth Justice residences.
+- by making a complaint with one of the nine Residence Grievance Panels who monitor and investigate complaints made by tamariki and rangatahi placed in Care and Protection or Youth Justice residences.

 - using the online form on the feedback and complaints section of the Oranga Tamariki website

-- If te tamaiti give feedback or make a complaint directly to us, we should listen to what they have to say and clarify what they have said in a way that they understand wherever possible, using their own words (don’t use jargon).
+- If te tamaiti or rangatahi gives feedback or makes a complaint directly to us, we should listen to what they have to say and clarify what they have said in a way that they understand wherever possible, using their own words (don’t use jargon).

 - Explain to them that what they have said is a complaint or feedback.

 - Explain what they can expect if they provide feedback or make a complaint.
 Ask them if they wish to proceed with the process.
 If they don’t, explore any reasons why and discuss how else their concerns could be addressed.